apache/incubator-kie-kogito-examples/process-postgresql-persistence-quarkus/README.md

   ```sh
   docker-compose
   ```
-  In this way a container for [database] running on port [database_port], along with PgAdmin, running on port [pgadmin_port] to allow the database management.
+  In this way a container for PostgreSQL running on port 5432, along with PgAdmin, running on port 8055 to allow the database management.

 ## Build and run